Lazy-Solutions/AdvancedSceneManager/docs/guides/Splash screens.md

 - **Splash ASM** – Displays a logo and background
 - **Splash Fade** – An empty scene that simply fades in/out.

-These default splash screens are included in the **UPM sample package**.
-You can import them from the **Package Manager** window or via the **Import** button in the ASM defaults collection UI—just like the default loading screens.
+These default splash screens are included via ASM package samples.
+You can import them from the **Package Manager** window or via the **Import** button in the ASM defaults collection UI, just like the default loading screens.

 ## Creating a Custom Splash Screen